Day 3 – Hellismannaleid: Landmannahellir to Landmannalaugar

 The camp is extremely exposed so we place extra guys and have built a little wall around the windward side.
 A French film crew is doing a story on the Icelandic search and rescue volunteers, who spend most of their time rescuing tourists.
 They have their mikes and cameras, and are filming volunteers in suspiciously clean uniforms advising campers.
 They come and talk to us because, to the uninitiated, our Duplex tent, which is probably one of the strongest ones in the campground, looks like something you might buy in the toy department of Kmart.
 But we know from where the wind is approaching and have zero concerns about our tent because our pegs are very secure.

 Here comes the weather.
-We wonder what tonight will bring!
+What will tonight will bring?